-In this article, I share my experience of living in a Nepalese Buddhist Nunnery and teaching English to Buddhist nuns.
+In this article, I share my experience of teaching English in Nepal.
+I lived in a Nepalese Buddhist Nunnery and taught English to Buddhist nuns for a month.
 I hope this inspires you to volunteer in Nepal.

 Buddhist nuns are eager little things, having clapped, danced and giggled their way through the class they sit there wanting more.

 ‘But my hour's up!'
 I want to say.
 I too am eager to leave and tweak my lesson plan before my next class that evening.

 ‘But we want to learn Miss Lisa,' they say.